-1) KICK-OFF MEETING - revise and confirm the expectations from the mission and approve calendar.
+1) KICK-OFF MEETING - revise and confirm the expectations from the mission and approve calendar and initial template for the CAM Matrix.

-2) DESK REVIEW-with consultations with key actors, including the National Focal Institutions (NFIs) of the 3 countries and relevant stakeholders in the sector, as necessary.
+2) DESK WORK -with consultations with key actors, including the National Focal Institutions (NFIs) of the 4 Member States and relevant stakeholders in the sector, as necessary.